luk6xff/SelfDrivingCarND/CarND-Behavioral-Cloning-P4/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* model.ipynb python notebook containing the code to create and train the model
+* P4_SOLUTION.ipynb python notebook containing the code to create and train the model
 * README.md (section Writeup) summarizing the results

 #### 2. Submission includes functional code